Modernly designed attic bathroom in Cromford

 Dormer attic conversions are cheaper than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and flooring area.

 Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roofing at the side of your property outwards to produce a vertical ‘gable’ wall, developing more internal loft area.
-This type of conversion will only deal with detached or semi-detached homes, as it needs a free sloping side roofing.
+This type of conversion will only deal with detached or semi-detached homes, as it requires a totally free sloping side roofing.

-If you own a detached house with sloping roofing systems on either side, you can build on both of these to produce an even more roomy double hip-to-gable extension.
+If you live in a detached house with sloping roofing systems on either side, you can build on both of these to produce an even more roomy double hip-to-gable extension.

 Mansard loft conversions appropriate for most property types, consisting of terraced, semi-detached and detached homes.